imagineLife/big-site/content/mongo/with-docker/quick-local-setup.md

   -p 27017:27017 "maps" the container port to the host port -v /$(pwd)/data:/data/db "maps" the default data dir storage of mongo from inside the container to the hose data dir
-  - mongo:4 is the image to source the container from */
+  - mongo:4 is the image to source the container from

+  the above will start a container in the current terminal, with container logs printing to the console.
+  To interact with that mongo instance, open a new terminal.
+*/

+// import some data, in this example 'humans.json' is the data file
+// in a new terminal run
+mongoimport -d mydb -c people --drop humans.json

+/*
+  cli
+*/
 ```